scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

-   Scientific visualization typically requires large amounts of custom coding that obscures the underlying principles of the work and makes it more difficult to reproduce the results.
-Here we describe how the new HoloViews Python package, combined with the IPython Notebook, provides a rich, interactive interface for flexible and nearly code-free visualization of your results while storing a full record of the process for later reproduction.
+   Scientific visualization typically requires large amounts of custom coding that obscures the underlying principles of the work and makes it difficult to reproduce the results.
+Here we describe how the new HoloViews Python package, when combined with the IPython Notebook and Matplotlib, provides a rich, interactive interface for flexible and nearly code-free visualization of your results while storing a full record of the process for later reproduction.

-   HoloViews provides a set of general-purpose data structures designed for interactive use that allows you to pair your data with a small but crucial amount of semantic metadata that also provide hints as to how you want to represent it visually.
-Together with a system that completely separates presentation concerns, complex visualizations can be built interactively in a declarative fashion.
+   HoloViews provides a set of general-purpose data structures that allow you to pair your data with a small amount of metadata that acts as a declarative specification for how you want to view it.
+   These data structures are then used by a separate plotting system to render your data interactively, e.g. within the IPython Notebook environment, revealing even complex data in publication-quality form without requiring custom plotting code for each figure.

-   It also provides powerful containers that allow you to organize this data for analysis, embedding it whatever multidimensional continuous or discrete space best characterizes it.
-The resulting workflow allows nearly code-free exploration, analysis, and visualization of your data and results, which leads directly to an exportable recipe for reproducible research.
+   HoloViews also provides powerful containers that allow you to organize this data for analysis, embedding it whatever multidimensional continuous or discrete space best characterizes it.
+The resulting workflow allows you to focus on exploring, analyzing, and understanding your data and results, while leading directly to an exportable recipe for reproducible research.

 .. class:: keywords